kevinmutwiri/soft-skills/week2/coreValues/README.md

 * **I get things done!**

 ### **Resilience**

+> I tackle difficult situations with a can-do attitude

 * I tackle difficult situations with a **can-do attitude**.
 * **I do not give up.** Ever.
 Even if it takes time and is hard.